RudzaniMatidze/GradConnect/README.md

 Users can sign up by clicking the "Register" link on the homepage.
 After registration, they can log in to access their dashboard.

 - Profile Management
 Users can edit their profiles by navigating to the "Edit Profile" section.
-Here, they can update their personal information, upload a profile picture, and manage their visibility settings.
+Here, they can update their personal information, and manage their visibility settings.

 - Mentor-Mentee Matching
 Graduates can search for mentors based on their interests and professional background.
 Mentors can approve or decline connection requests from graduates.

 - Job Postings
 Users can browse and apply for job postings.
-Employers can post job openings and review applications.

-- Event Listings
-Users can view and register for upcoming events related to their field of interest.
-Event organizers can create and manage event listings.
+Users can track the job application status.

+## Related Projects
+django-crispy-forms: Third-party Django application for easier form styling.
+Bootstrap: Front-end framework used for responsive design.

+## Licence
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.